krrish-kohli/C/README.md

 # C Projects

-This repository contains solutions to various problem sets from the CS50x course.
+This repository contains various programs.
 Each program is implemented in C and aims to solve a specific problem using fundamental programming concepts.

 ## Table of Contents